UnlyEd/next-right-now/index.md

 - **Opt-in** features and 3rd parties vendors: I18n (Locize vendor), GraphQL (GraphCMS vendor), monitoring (Sentry vendor), analytics (Amplitude vendor) and various utilities (cookies, ...) through **presets**.

 > Some of these vendors provide large free plans, others only provide short free trials.
-> No worries though, as Zeit is the only **non-free** vendor, and it provides a [large free plan](https://zeit.co/pricing).
-Additionally Zeit is very comprehensive regarding [non-commercial usage](https://spectrum.chat/zeit/general/deploying-on-ziet-now~700e3286-551f-42d1-a289-df4cb52e23ea?m=MTU4MzgzMjg1MzAyOA==).
 >
 > See our [vendor pricing overview](./getting-started/vendors) to learn more.

 <div class="code-example" markdown="1">
-- _<sup>1</sup>: You might be able to use this framework and employ a hosting solution other than Zeit, but **take note**: this would be a non-trivial change that could require extensive reconfiguration._
+- _<sup>1</sup>: You might be able to use this framework and use a hosting solution other than Zeit, but **take note**: this would be a non-trivial change that could require extensive reconfiguration._
 - _<sup>2</sup>: It is possible **not to use** TypeScript.
 TS support is provided by the [Next.js framework](https://nextjs.org/learn/excel/typescript) and is actually opt-in, but we consider it a better practice than plain JS and it's used extensively in this boilerplate._
 </div>